Nolan Jones Player Props: Rockies vs. Red Sox

 Nolan Jones At The Plate

-- Jones is batting .360 with four doubles, four home runs and four walks.
+- Jones has four doubles, four home runs and five walks while batting .333.

-- In 78.6% of his 14 games this season, Jones has picked up at least one hit.
-He's also had six multi-hit games.

-- Jones has picked up an RBI in 64.3% of his games this season, with two or more RBI in 21.4% of his games.
+- Jones has picked up an RBI in 60.0% of his games this year, with two or more RBI in 20.0% of his games.

-- In six of 14 games this season, he has scored, including multiple runs once.
+- He has scored at least one run six times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.